esa/pagmo/doc/sphinx/tutorials/self_adaptive_penalty.rst

    In [2]: pop_size = 70
    In [3]: n_gen = 20000

-Then we create the problem, the associated population and the algorithm.
+Then the problem is created, a corresponding population randomly initialized and the genetic algorithm instantiated.

 .. code-block:: python